RedisLabs/redis-enterprise-k8s-docs/cluster_credentials.md

     ```
     > Note: the username to be used with the K8s secret is the email displayed on the Redis Enterprise UI
 5. Wait 5 minutes to make sure all components have read the new password from the updated secret
-6. in case this cluster is participating in Active-Active database via REAADB follow the instructions [here](active_active_database_readme.md) under `Update existing participating cluster (RERC) secret`.
-7. Delete the previous admin user using the Redis Enterprise Cluster UI
+6. Delete the previous admin user using the Redis Enterprise Cluster UI
    > Note: this procedure is only supported for version 6.0.20-5 or above
    > Note: the operator might log errors in the time period between updating the username in the REC spec and the secret update